faceslog/WinPartId/README.md

 ## Why ?
 This project was created with the goal to help some friends and myself to identify partitions in Windows Systems with a lot of drives and partitions.
 Using `diskpart` would have slow us down a lot.
-I could have done it in another way but it was a good challenge to use the Win API.<br/>
+I could have done it in another way but it was a good challenge to learn how to use the Win API.<br/>
 To Identify a Partition Type you can use the [GUID PARTITION TABLE](https://en.wikipedia.org/wiki/GUID_Partition_Table).
 (One is avalaible below)

 ## License